bernie-skipole/indipydriver/docs/source/usage/example1.rst

 In summary.
 You create any objects needed to operate your hardware, and these can be inserted into the IPyDriver constructor and will be available in the dictionary of named arguments 'driverdata'.

+Note that coroutines in your objects can be set running as background tasks by calling the driver.add_background(coro) method.

 When creating control objects, (the ThermalControl class above) it is convenient if they have a reference to their devicename, so that the name and control object is associated.